This was posted by RODNEY HOfirstname.lastname@example.org on his AJC Radio & TV Talk blog on Tuesday, October 24, 2017

 Jay Harren (1997-2006): Music director and host of "Sunday School," he put together many of 99X's biggest events, from Big Day Out to Downtown Rocks.
 He is now head of A&R and artist development at Descendent Records, a boutique label for Sony.

-Brian Phillips (1992-1999) - He was the 99X program director during the station's rise from feisty underdog to powerhouse until 1999.
+Brian Philips (1992-1999) - He was the 99X program director during the station's rise from feisty underdog to powerhouse until 1999.
 In 2001, he joined CMT as a programming manager and eventually became president.
 He just left that post over the summer.

 He said most of the people who created 99X - Steve Craig, Sean Demery, Leslie Fram - came from that Power 99 top 40 lineage.

-"They were just great radio people, funny, fast, glib music heads with some top 40 training," Phillips said.
+"They were just great radio people, funny, fast, glib music heads with some top 40 training," Philips said.
 "There's this weird commonality of top 40 that made 99X better than others.
 It's the most demanding of formats.
 Sure, we were playing Nirvana.
 Rather, it's a discipline It makes you better at what you say and how you say it.
 The talent were like Navy SEALs.
 They can go into any assignment and make it work."

 Mark Renier (1992-2006): He took over as general manager in 1993 and helped build 99X's revenues to its peak in 2003.
 Since his departure, he has worked at various outdoor advertising companies.
 He is currently sales manager at Link Media Outdoor.